BJTU-KD3D/RF-GS/README.md

 ## Getting Started

-Our code is based on the excellent official repo for [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting/tree/main).
+Our code is based on the excellent official repo for [Pixel-GS](https://github.com/zhengzhang01/Pixel-GS).

 ## Training